At Cruisin City, you’ll find a huge selection of cruiser skateboards with different sizes, shapes, and designs.

 When choosing a cruiser skateboard, there is not a set rule which states the exact size that a rider should use.

-There is simply an element of personal preference in determining which size board you should skate.
-However, the shoe size of the skater can be used to get an idea of which cruiser size will suit them well.
+There is simply an element of personal preference in determining which board size you should skate.

 The length of cruiser skateboards is generally tailored to suit the width of the deck, so length is not terribly important in selecting a proper cruiser size.